In-Person School Tours

 Leave backpacks and oversized bags at home

-In an effort to protect our objects, large bags and backpacks are not permitted in the galleries.
+In an effort to protect our objects, backpacks of any size and oversized bags are not permitted in the galleries.
 Lockers are available on site on a first-come, first-served basis.
-Necessary medical supplies can be combined into one tote bag that may be carried in the galleries.
+Necessary medical supplies can be carried in a tote bag that may be carried in the galleries.
 Coats and lunches may be stored on the Plaza Level outside the Office of Educational Programs.
 The museum is not responsible for lost or stolen items.

 Is there a place to eat lunch?

 The Carlos does not have indoor facilities for students to eat lunch.
-Groups are welcome to picnic on Emory’s Quadrangle or on nearby picnic tables, which are available on a first-come, first-served basis.
-Groups may also wish to consider visiting Emory’s Cox Hall as a dining option.
+Groups are welcome to eat lunch on nearby picnic tables or on Emory’s Quadrangle.

 Help preserve the art and artifacts for future generations